ysrael182/magento-notes/README.md

 #reset the default password of root
 ```

-Then, whether no solutions have not worked to change the password, you can use the following
+Then, whether no solutions have not worked to change the password, you can use the following (mysql version > 8)

 ```
 sudo mysql -u root -p